pyyupsk/dotfiles/README.md

 This repository contains my personal dotfiles and configuration scripts for a customized development environment.
 It includes configurations for Zsh, aliases, functions, and various tools to enhance productivity.

+> [!NOTE]
+> This repository is under development, and more configurations will be added in the future.

 ## Table of Contents

 - [Dotfiles Repository](#dotfiles-repository)